sine2pi/Big_worm/README.md

 5. Sparsity Inducement

 Scenario: If the model were to be deployed on low power devices.

 Reasoning: You want to create as sparse of a weight distribution as possible, and this is done by a lower temperature.

+### Keep in mind there are reasonings behind why one might want the opposite to be true when it comes to focus.. that can be changed with a toggle.